MaximeRivest/onetoken/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
+This project is licensed under the Apache 2.0 License

 ## Author